Skip to content

 Each Service Package consists of (to take appconfiguration as an example):

-• Contains a Client struct, with a reference to any SDK Clients used to access the Azure API’s within this Service Package.
+./client A Client struct, with a reference to any SDK Clients used to access the Azure APIs within this Service Package.

 Some Service Packages may also contain: